giovanniboscu/continuous-section-field/docs/aes/stacked_rectangular/readme2.md

 → CSV vertex rows with sampled metadata
 ```

-Each exported row corresponds to one vertex of one sampled polygonal component.
-Component-level quantities such as `w`, `shear_w`, and `poisson` are repeated over the vertices of the same component because the CSV is a vertex-wise export format.
+Each exported row corresponds to one vertex of a sampled polygonal component.
+The columns `w`, `shear_w`, and `poisson` are repeated over the vertices of the same component because those values are component-level data at that station.

 For example, at $z=7$, the station lies in the second interval.
 The local coordinate is: